gera1013/XMPP-Client/README.md

 # XMPP-Client
-Client implementing existing protocol
+Client implementing the existing XMPP protocol

 ## Installation
 * Open terminal and run command (using pip) <pre> pip install -r requirements.txt</pre>
-* After the libraries are installed, run <pre> python main.py </pre> to start the client
+* After the libraries are installed, to start the client run <pre> python main.py </pre>

 ## Functionalities
 The implementation is capable of the following